ibm-cloud-docs/mas-ms/ssp.md

 1. Sign into the Self-Service Portal: https://devops.maximo.com

-2. Navigate to the Access Management application by selecting the drop down menu in the top left of the window and selecting Security → Access Management.
-The initial screen will show a list of users that you have access to manage and process access requests.
+2. Navigate to the Access Management application by selecting the drop down menu in the top left of the window and selecting **Security** → **Access Management**.
+The initial screen will show a list of users that you have access to manage and process access requests for.

     ![SSP-AM-Approve-Reject-Access-1](images/SSP-AM-Approve-Reject-Access-1.png "SSP-AM-Approve-Reject-Access-1"){: caption="Figure 1.
 List of Users" caption-side="bottom"}